ESS: Learning Event-based Semantic Segmentation from Still Images: Abstract

 \section{Abstract}

 Retrieving accurate semantic information in challenging high dynamic range (HDR) and high-speed conditions remains an open challenge for image-based algorithms due to severe image degradations.
 Event cameras promise to address these challenges since they feature a much higher dynamic range and are resilient to motion blur.
-Nonetheless, semantic segmentation with event cameras is still in its infancy which is chiefly due to the novelty of the sensor, and the lack of high-quality, labeled datasets.
-In this work, we introduce ESS, which tackles this problem by directly transferring the semantic segmentation task from existing labeled image datasets to unlabeled events via unsupervised domain adaptation (UDA).
+Nonetheless, semantic segmentation with event cameras is still in its infancy which is chiefly due to the lack of high-quality, labeled datasets.
+In this work, we introduce \todo{ESS (Event-based Semantic Segmentation)}, which tackles this problem by directly transferring the semantic segmentation task from existing labeled image datasets to unlabeled events via unsupervised domain adaptation (UDA).
 Compared to existing UDA methods, our approach aligns recurrent, motion-invariant event embeddings with image embeddings.
 For this reason, our method neither requires video data nor per-pixel alignment between images and events and, crucially, does not need to hallucinate motion from still images.
-Additionally, to spur further research in event-based semantic segmentation, we introduce DSEC-Semantic, the first large-scale event-based dataset with fine-grained labels.
+Additionally, we introduce DSEC-Semantic, the first large-scale event-based dataset with fine-grained labels.
 We show that using image labels alone, ESS outperforms existing UDA approaches, and when combined with event labels, it even outperforms state-of-the-art supervised approaches on both DDD17 and DSEC-Semantic.
 Finally, ESS is general-purpose, which unlocks the vast amount of existing labeled image datasets and paves the way for new and exciting research directions in new fields previously inaccessible for event cameras.

 \keywords{Transfer learning, Low-level vision, Segmentation}